Speedgolf is a fun, fast, and fitness-oriented alternative to traditional golf.

 Speedgolf is proven to enhance a player’s mental, physical, and creative capabilities on the golf course.
 Playing Speedgolf inherently leads to more fun, increased fitness, greater imagination, and ultimately, improved performance.
 In short, Speedgolf is nothing short of an exhilarating athletic experience, it’s no wonder golfers of all ages, skill levels, and fitness profiles are learning to play and enjoy Speedgolf at their own pace!

-Speedgolf is the faster, more athletic version of golf, where you can play a full 18 holes in under 80 minutes, or 9 holes in under 40 minutes by jogging between shots.
+Speedgolf is a faster, more athletic version of golf, where you can play a full 18 holes in under 80 minutes, or 9 holes in under 40 minutes by jogging between shots.
 The challenge is balancing your running pace with your ability to quickly and accurately play your shots to get the lowest score possible.
 You don’t have to RUN!
 The aim is to achieve the lowest possible sum of shots combined with the time taken to play your round.
 This combined total gives you a Speedgolf Score.
 Shooting a round of 90 in a time of 70 minutes and 21 seconds would give you a Speedgolf score of 160:21.
 Speedgolf is still emerging in the UK, but territories across the globe are evolving as interest in the sport gains momentum.
 British Speedgolf, along with other International Speedgolf communities, operates the same principal rules, making it a fast but fun sport.

 British Speedgolf History